fsi-open/admin-bundle/Resources/doc/admin_element_crud.md

         $datasource->addField('email', 'text', 'like');
         $datasource->addField('username', 'text', 'like');

-        // Here you can add some fields into datasource
+        // Here you can add some fields or filters into datasource
         // To get more information about datasource you should visit https://github.com/fsi-open/datasource

         return $datasource;